Submitty/submitty.github.io/_docs/developer/phpstorm.md

 Under PhpStorm settings, open `Languages & Frameworks` > `PHP` > `Debug`.
 In the pre-configuration steps, press `Validate` to open the configuration validator.
 Choose `Remote Web Server` and set the following:

 - `Path to create validation script`: `<submitty repository root>/site/public`
-- `Deployment Server`: Use the Vagrant SFTP you set up in `Deploying updates to vagrant`
+- `Deployment Server`: Use the SFTP connection you set up in the first step

 Press the `Validate` button to make sure the setup works.

 At this point you may see an error message that says ```Specified URL is not reachable, caused by: 'Request failed with status code 404'```.
 You may safely disregard this message.

 Follow instructions 2 - 4 on [this website](https://confluence.jetbrains.com/display/PhpStorm/Zero-configuration+Web+Application+Debugging+with+Xdebug+and+PhpStorm) to prepare PhpStorm for debugging and add bookmarklets to enable xdebug from your browser.

 ## Connecting to the PostgreSQL database